 Instructor of Voice, Interlochen Arts Academy; Director of Vocal Music, Interlochen Arts Camp

-M.M., Performance and Literature, Eastman School of Music; B.A., Music Education, Michigan State University.
+M.M., Performance and Literature, Eastman School of Music; B.A., Music Education, Michigan State University

-A dedicated educator, Mr. Norris has served as instructor of voice at the Interlochen Arts Academy, Interlochen Arts Camp and the founder of the advanced vocal program at Interlochen.
+An active educator, Mr. Norris serves as instructor of voice at the Interlochen Arts Academy, Interlochen Arts Camp and the founder of the advanced vocal program at Interlochen.
 His former students have been represented in every major conservatory and the finest schools of music in the United States, with many proceeding to enjoy professional careers in both performance and education.
-Former Norris students can be found singing in diverse genres from musical theater to opera, with opera companies such as the New York Metropolitan and Chicago Lyric operas, and in many European opera houses.
+His former students can be found singing in diverse genres from musical theater to opera, with opera companies such as the New York Metropolitan and Chicago Lyric operas, and in many European opera houses.
 In 2006 Mr. Norris was honored as a Presidential Scholar in the Arts Instructor, and one of two teachers recognized nationally, Mr. Norris was named as "Distinguished Teacher in the Arts" for 2007 by the National Foundation for the Advancement in the Arts.

 Jeff and Sylvia are the proud parents of three great children and make their permanent home in Traverse City, Michigan.